alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 The following commands draw onto the image.

-*Remember that no changes are displayed on the screen until you re-show the image*
+*Remember that no changes are displayed on the screen until you show the image*

+show swaps the active surface with the display surface; and then tells the image to update.

 ### Lines